sahithyandev/s3/src/content/docs/data-communication-and-networking/09-analog-to-digital.md

 ### Delta Modulation

 Analog input is approximated by a staircase function.
-The value is increased or decreased at each sample interval based on the difference between the current sample and the previous sample, which is the delta.
+The value is increased or decreased a unit at each sample interval based on the difference between the current sample and the previous sample, which is the delta.